How to book the lowest train fares

 Mitigating the above restrictions is the fantastic bonus that with the Carte Avantage, one accompanying adult can share your discount (i.e., one card for two people), and up to three accompanying children under 12 will get 60% off TGV and Intercité fares.
 Unfortunately, this two-for-one deal doesn’t apply to the Carte Avantage Jeune; SNCF has obviously designed the scheme with families with young children in mind, for whom it’s a real no-brainer.

-You’ll need to buy your Carte Avantage before booking your train tickets as you’ll need the card number to apply your discount at checkout.
-For more information on booking and further details, read our most recent blog post here.
+You’ll need to buy your Carte Avantage before booking your train tickets, as you’ll need the card number to apply your discount at checkout.
+For more information on booking and further details, read our blog article about Carte Advantage.

 Tip 6: Check on discounts for children

-Independent fares to the Alps for children aged 4-11 are approximately 30% cheaper than adult fares.
-And sometimes the discount is even greater.
+Independent fares to the Alps for children aged 4–11 are approximately 30% cheaper than adult fares.
+On some trains, the discount is even greater.

-There are also useful tips generally, in our Guide to Family train travel to the Alps
+We also have more general tips for travelling with children in our Guide to Family train travel to the Alps

 Tip 7: 'Youth' and 'Senior' fares can be a red herring